Why Impedance Matching is Important in a Transmission Line

 Whether you are working with digital or analog signals, you’ll most likely need to match impedances between a source, transmission line, and load.
 The reason impedance matching is important in a transmission line is to ensure that a 5 V signal sent down the line is seen as a 5 V signal at the receiver.
 If you understand why transmission line matching is important, you can start to understand when you need to do this, either at the driver or receiver ends of the line.

 When we talk about impedance matching, we are referring to setting the driver, transmission line, and receiver impedances to the same value.
-This is usually 50 Ohms for single-ended transmission lines, although differential signalling standards may specify different values for impedance matching.
+This is usually 50 Ohms for single-ended transmission lines, although differential signaling standards may specify different values for impedance matching.
 Here’s why impedance matching is important in a transmission line and how to implement consistent impedance in PCB interconnects.

 How an Interconnect is Impedance Matched: 3 Cases